Read about the factors that can increase or reduce your risk of ovarian cancer.

 Having a hysterectomy or having your tubes tied

 Having your tubes tied because you don't want any more pregnancies is called sterilisation.
-Two recent meta-analysis studies combined the results from all of the research looking at this.
-These studies both found that having your tubes tied reduces the risk of ovarian cancer.
+Studies have found that having your tubes tied reduces the risk of ovarian cancer.

 Other possible causes